 - Rap the pan down on counter top a couple times to get out air bubbles.

 - Pour pumpkin mixture over crust and bake for 55-60 minutes, or until center jiggles a bit when you move the pan.
 It will set up and sink down upon cooling overnight in the refrigerator.

-- *You can replace the erythritol in the crust with 1/3 of a cup of xylitol, and the erythritol in the filling with 1/2 cup of xylitol.
-I added this information at the request of a reader.
-Use xylitol at your own risk.
-Read more about it here.
+- *You can replace the amount of Natural Sweetener Blend in the crust with 1/3 of a cup of xylitol and 1/3 teaspoon stevia.
+You can replace the Natural Sweetener Blend in the filling with 1/2 cup of xylitol and 1/2 teaspoon stevia.
+Read more about xylitol here.

 Nutrition Facts in the Healthy Indulgences Pumpkin Gooey Butter Cake:

 The entire cake contains 3,568 calories, 52g net carbohydrates (fiber subtracted), 329g fat, and 83g protein.